Basketball Defense - the "Circle" DefenseBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 Ball in the Low Post.
-Although we try to prevent it from getting there, there will probably be times when the ball does get into the low post (often when defenders are late in their rotations).
+Although we try to prevent it from getting there, there will be times when the ball does get into the low post (often when defenders are late in their rotations).
 Diagram J shows the ball passed into the low post.
-Here, we have X3 between the offensive player O5 and the basket, and X4 sprints down from the wing and double-teams the low post (diagram K).
+X3 defends between the offensive player O5 and the basket, and X4 sprints down from the wing to double-team the low post (diagram K).

 Quick passing from wing to point and back to wing.
 Diagram M shows the coverage after the first pass from point to wing with X4 up on the ball.
 O2 passes from the wing back to the point and X4 moves back inside, as X2 takes the ball.
 Now, if O1 passes quickly back to the wing O2 (diagram N), it is often easier in this case for X1 to take the ball, rather than X4 sprint back out.
 Players must communicate.

 Defending skip passes.
 The general rules in defending skip passes are similar to any defense.
 If the ball is skip-passed to the opposite corner (or below the free-throw line) as seen in diagram O, the opposite (weakside) low defender should sprint out to the ball.
 If the pass goes to the opposite wing or above the free-throw line extended (diagram P), the opposite (weakside) guard should take the ball.
 If the skip-pass goes from the corner to opposite wing (diagram O2), the weakside guard defender takes the ball.